appserver-io/appserver/_docs/persistence-container.md

 }
 ```

-> Keep in mind, that the `$methodInvocation->getContext()` method allows access to the component the advice has been declared in, in our example this is the `SSB` instance below!
+> Keep in mind that the `$methodInvocation->getContext()` method allows access to the component the advice has been declared in, in our example this is the `SSB` instance below!

 So if we want to authorize the user logged into the system for the method call to a session bean method, we simply have to declare it by adding an annotation like